mui/material-ui/docs/src/pages/system/basics/basics.md

 The `sx` prop, as the main part of the system, solves these problems by providing a fast & simple way of applying the correct design tokens for specific CSS properties directly to a React element.
 The [demo above](#demo) shows how it can be used to create a one-off design.

-This prop provides a superset of CSS that maps values directly from the theme, depending on the CSS property used.
+This prop provides a superset of CSS (contains all CSS properties/selectors in addition to custom ones) that maps values directly from the theme, depending on the CSS property used.
 Also, it allows a simple way of defining responsive values that correspond to the breakpoints defined in the theme.

 ### When to use it?